Unique Wall Art Sculpture from India

 They're standing next to a double size carved wooden Khyber Bed.
-We have one remaining double size Kandahar Bed for sale.
+Our last remaining double size Kandahar Bed which has now been sold.

 If there are four animals you associate with Rajasthan they are the horse, the camel, the elephant and the peacock - OK, I know a peacock's a bird.
 But you get the idea.
 We've had the horse, the next item is a carved panel with peacocks and elephants.

 This carved five arched panel, now out of stock, makes a decorative front piece to a shrine.
 Or it could make an interesting mirror or from for a collection of photos.
 It also looks great just as it is, especially against a dark French blue wall.

 The next items are in the realms of the sublime, first a very finely carved peacock panel.
 This is a classic Indian design which I've also seen in stone form in Nepal.
 This is a museum quality piece, the carving is beautifully executed, the detail is very fine.
 The peacock's tail is opened out in full splendour and the whole piece is full of other birds, animals and mythical figures crowned by a fierce demon figure called Yama.

 The last item is another fine quality piece, a vintage carved Kadavi featuring Ganesh flanked by two acolytes in a temple like framework surmounted on two parrots.